zhonghengzhang-ucla/mtcars-flask-api/README.md

 # mtcars Flask API

-To run this project, open this directory in shell and run the following command to build the docker image (if this is your first time using running it) and container:
+To run this project, open this directory in shell and run the following command to build the docker image (if this is your first time running it) and container:

 `docker compose up -d`